What is an infraction?

 Will a traffic infraction appear on my driving record?

 When you are found to have committed a traffic infraction, either by paying the penalty, having a hearing to explain the circumstances, or after a contested hearing, state law requires the court to report the conviction to the Department of Licensing (DOL).
 The traffic infraction will then appear on your driving record, which DOL maintains for three years for insurance purposes.
 If the infraction is dismissed by the court, it will not be reported to DOL and it will not appear on your driving record.

 If you were cited for violating RCW 46.30.020 (not having proof of mandatory liability insurance), please review this court's policy for dismissal or reduction of the fine:

 If your auto insurance policy provided liability coverage effective on or before the date and time that you were cited, for the vehicle that you were driving, your charge may be dismissed upon payment of a $25 fee.

-- If your auto insurance policy provided or now provides liability coverage effective after the date and time that you were cited, for the vehicle that you were driving, you may quality for a reduction as follows:
+If your auto insurance policy provided or now provides liability coverage effective after the date and time that you were cited, for the vehicle that you were driving, you may qualify for a reduction.

 - The name of the individual listed on the infraction

 - The make and model of the vehicle listed on the infraction

 - The effective dates of the auto insurance policy